zschzen/zschzen.github.io/pages/index.md

 - 📚 My study [notes](/notes)
 - 🎨 My [poems](/poems)

-When the workday ends, you’ll find me with my husband and family, sharing meals, swapping stories, and laughing together.
+When the workday ends, you'll find me with my husband and family, sharing meals, swapping stories, and laughing together.
 I also tackle math puzzles, write poetry in Portuguese, dive into books, anime or whatever series has captured my interest, and practice crocheting.
 Those evening hours fuel the big ideas that inspire me to build and create.

 <PhotoGallery
   :photo-names="[